tudat-team/tudat-space/docs/source/_src_getting_started/_src_examples/notebooks/propagation.rst

 Advanced examples
 *********************

-The following examples, some of the more advanced features of Tudat are showcased, using either custom functions for guidance, or a more complex defintition of the equations of motion.
+The following examples, some of the more advanced features of Tudat are showcased, using either custom functions for guidance, or a more complex definition of the equations of motion.
 Note that an additional related example (in particular on the setup of a custom environment) can be found on the page for :ref:`asteroid_optimization_examples`

 .. nbgallery::